jadecobra/python_tdd_exercises/source/functions/index.rst

     def w_pass():
         pass

-  the test passes
+  the test passes.

   * the test checks if

     - the ``reality`` :ref:`variable<what is a variable?>`, which represents the result of a call to ``w_pass`` in ``functions.py`` in the ``src`` folder_ also known as ``src.functions.w_pass``, is equal to
     - the ``my_expectation`` :ref:`variable<what is a variable?>`, which represents :ref:`None<what is None?>`

-  * the :ref:`function definition<how to make a function>` simply says pass_ and the test passes
+  * the :ref:`function definition<how to make a function>` simply says pass_ and the test passes.
   * pass_ is a special keyword that allows the :ref:`function definition<how to make a function>` to follow Python_ language rules (the :ref:`function<what is a function?>` must have a body)
   * the test passes because all :ref:`functions<what is a function?>` return :ref:`None<what is None?>` by default, as if they have an invisible line that says ``return None``, which leads me to the next test